menu

 Southeastern Baptist Theological Seminary real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Southeastern Baptist Theological Seminary neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

-Southeastern Baptist Theological Seminary has a 10.3% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 63.1% of American neighborhoods).
-A relatively large percentage of housing here is seasonally occupied (5.3%), which can occur in some markets dominated by colleges or vacation homes.
-If you live here year round, you will find many of the homes or apartments are empty for all or a portion of the year.
+Southeastern Baptist Theological Seminary has a 12.2% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 71.2% of American neighborhoods).
+Most vacant housing here is vacant year round.
+This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
+Either way, if you live here, you may find many of the homes or apartments are empty.

 Notable & Unique Neighborhood Characteristics